sagar-shaw-bits/tambourine-voice/README.md

 Open-source alternative to [Wispr Flow](https://wisprflow.ai), [Superwhisper](https://superwhisper.com), and [Willow](https://willowvoice.com).

-> ⚠️ **Build in Progress**
-> This project is under active development.
-Core features work well, but expect breaking changes to the code, architecture, and configuration as the project evolves.

 > 🚀 **Hosted Service Coming Soon!**
 > [Join the waitlist](https://docs.google.com/forms/d/e/1FAIpQLSf6JfLheFlBU-jAVMzgA7CKCcFb39fGZOaizKjxSBMCwSrVZg/viewform) to use Tambourine without running the server yourself.